Rehabilitation Psychology Staff

 Jill Koval, Ph.D.

-Jill Koval, Ph.D. joined the staff of Shepherd Center in 1989 after completing her internship at the Veterans Administration Medical Center in Decatur, Georgia.
-She completed her doctoral degree in Clinical Psychology at the George Washington University.
-Dr. Koval has extensive experience in the area of emotional adjustment for newly injured patients with spinal cord injuries/dual diagnoses and their family members.
-She treats inpatients in the Spinal Cord Injury Program as well as the Day Program.
-Dr. Koval is a member of Shepherd Center’s Ethics Committee, and she has also served on the Ethics Committee of the Georgia Psychological Association.
+Jill Koval, Ph.D, ABPP, joined the psychology staff of Shepherd Center in 1989, after completing her internship at the VA Medical Center in Decatur, Georgia.
+She has a long-standing position in leadership in the department, and she is currently the psychology supervisor.
+Dr. Koval received her Ph.D. in clinical psychology from the George Washington University and is board certified in rehabilitation psychology.
+She has extensive experience in the area of emotional adjustment and other key rehabilitation issues for newly injured patients with spinal cord injury /dual diagnosis and their families.
+She treats patients in the inpatient Spinal Cord Injury Rehabilitation Program and SCI Day Program.
+Dr. Koval is a longstanding member of the Shepherd Center Ethics Committee.

 Wendy Magnoli, Ph.D.

 Wendy Magnoli, Ph.D. is a psychologist in the Shepherd Spine and Pain Institute outpatient clinic.
 She received her Ph.D. in clinical psychology from Auburn University and completed her internship at the University of Alabama at Birmingham School of Medicine.
 Dr. Magnoli has specialized training and experience in pain psychology as well as other areas of health psychology.
 She is a Certified Clinical Trauma Professional with years of experience treating individuals with both acute and chronic trauma histories and is especially interested in the association between trauma and chronic pain.

 Punam Rahman, PsyD